 - The student must provide a formal, written request for a medical single, addressed to the Assistant Director of Residence Life & Student Activities.
 This request must come directly from, and be signed by, the student in the form of a cover letter.

 - The students can make an appointment with Student Health, Counseling, of Disability Services staff at Chatham University to review their request.

 - Students must work with a physician or medical professional to document any medical conditions.
 Both the student and the medical professional complete sections of the Housing Disability Verification Form.
 It is the student’s responsibility to make any appointments and submit any follow-up information, as requested.

 - Once students submit all necessary paperwork, all requests move forward for confidential review by the medical accommodations committee.
-This committee includes the Assistant Dean of Students, Director of Disability Support Services & PACE Center, Director of Student Health & Wellness, Director of Facilities, Director of Dining Services, and Assistant Director of Residence Life & Student Activities.
+This committee includes the Assistant Dean of Students, Director of Office of Academic & Accessibility Resources, Director of Student Health & Wellness, Manager of Facilities Services, Parkhurst Dining General Manager, and Assistant Director of Residence Life.

 - Upon complete review, the committee decides if a student's condition warrants need for a medical accommodation and the method for making the accommodation.

-Questions regarding Chatham's Medical Accommodation Policy can be directed to the Assistant Director of Residence Life & Student Activities at 412-365-1518 or email@example.com.
-Students planning to or that currently live on campus with non-Housing/Dining accommodation needs should communicate those needs through the PACE Center.
+Questions regarding Chatham's Medical Accommodation Policy can be directed to the Assistant Director of Residence Life at 412-365-1518 or email@example.com.
+Students planning to or that currently live on campus with non-Housing/Dining accommodation needs should communicate those needs through the Office of Academic & Accessibility Resources.